UbiquityRobotics/ubiquity_motor/README.md

 `pid_moving_buffer_size` (int, default: 10)
 Size of a moving buffer used in the control loop.

+`pid_control` (int, default: 0)
+This word enables non-standard modes for motor control in the firmware.
+Consult factory for guidance in usage of this parameter.

+`drive_type`  (string, default: "standard")
+This modifies turning and some other motor control parameters if not set to 'standard'.
+This parameter is set to '4wd' on some custom systems but those require dual MCB controllers and are far more complex systems so do not change this unless instructed to do so by the factory.
+This setting is only of value for MCB firmware of version v41 or later.

+`wheel_type`  (string, default: "standard")
+This is used to change the type of wheel and encoder combination in use.
+The origional Magni up into 2021 was only one wheel type which we call 'standard' here.
+This wheel had a chrome hubcap.
+In 2021 we started some custom development for a wheel that would set this parameter to 'thin' as the wheel was thinner but also had different drive characteristics.
+This setting is only of value for MCB firmware of version v41 or later.

+`wheel_gear_ratio`  (float, default: 4.294)
+We are looking into different ratios for the gearing internal to the wheel hub.
+This ratio impacts the wheel control logic as it is in effect a ratio between the wheel encoders and the wheel itself on the ground.
+The only other value of use as of late 2021 here is '5.17' which is not released at this time.

+`fw_max_pwm` (int, default: 350)
+This is a safety cap on the max value we will drive our low level motor control hardware.
+Do not change this unless instructed to do so by the factory.
+Prior to late 2021 this was defaulted to 250 internally in the firmware.

 `deadman_timer` (int, default: 2400000)
 If a message is not received after this interval (in MCU clock ticks), the motor controller should assume an error condition and stop.